Barbecue season is in full swing. To stay healthy and safe while dining outdoors, consider these tips.

 Keep safety in mind

-Here's what you should keep in mind:
+Here's what you should keep in mind to stay safe:

 Keep your distanceThe grill should be at least two feet away from your house siding and any outdoor equipment that may easily catch fire, like a swing set or shed.